1tomany/storage-bundle/README.md

 }
 ```

 However, I **do not** recommend using the `StorageServiceInterface` directly.
-Instead, you should use the corresponding action class.
+Instead, you should use an action class.
 There are two action classes:

 - `OneToMany\StorageBundle\Action\DownloadFileAction`
 - `OneToMany\StorageBundle\Action\UploadFileAction`